IuliiaKonovalova/e-commerce/README.md

 - [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en): for providing a free platform to test website responsiveness
 - [GoFullPage](chrome://extensions/?id=fdpohaocaechififmbbbbbknoalclacl): for allowing to create free full web page screenshots;
 - [Favicon Generator.
 For real.](https://realfavicongenerator.net/): for providing a free platform to generate favicons.
+- [Sitemap Generator](https://www.xml-sitemaps.com/): for providing a free platform to generate sitemaps.
 - [Coolors](https://coolors.co/): for providing a free platform to generate your own palette.
 - [Icons8](https://icons8.com/): for providing free access to amazing icons and illustrations to fill out the store.
 - [unsplash](https://unsplash.com/): for providing a free products' images to fill out the store.